cceckman/startup-showdown/writeup/1-hello-bench.md

 # Startup Showdown

 cceckman
-2023-11-21 and later
+2024-01-28 and later

 ## Introduction

 I use a lot of command-line tools.
-Other people's tools like `git`, `hg`, `rg`; my own [scripts](https://github.com/cceckman/Tilde/tree/main/scripts) to make certain tasks easier.
+Common tools like `git`, `sed`, `hg`, `rg`; my own [scripts](https://github.com/cceckman/Tilde/tree/main/scripts) to make certain tasks easier.

-Command-line tools can differ from other programs in that they are *especially* transient: they run for a short amount of time, possibly on very few inputs.

-There's some conventional wisdom that starting up a process can be more expensive than whatever the process is doing.
-For instance, Wikipedia has a header for the ["useless use of `cat`"](https://en.wikipedia.org/wiki/Cat_(Unix)#Useless_use_of_cat) lint.[^wiki]

-[^wiki]: Mostly, this tells us about Wikipedia's authoring and editing community...

-I got curious:
+Most of the time these programs are _transient_: they run, do their job, and exit, rather than hanging around (like a server does).
+Since starting up a program has some costs, I got curious:

-- How long does it take to start a process?
+- How long does it take to start a new process?
 Why?
 - How do those startup costs compare across languages?

-This post describes a set of experiments to answer these questions.
+This post describes some experiments I ran to try to answer these questions.
+It's likely the first of several posts; I'll add links here as I finish them.

 ## What I know going in

+Starting a new process has several steps, coming from the several layers of abstraction in a modern system.

+1. There's a cost in the parent process to launch a subprocess
+2. The operating system spends some time setting up data structures for that process...
+3.  ...and spending time doing I/O to get the new program's content into memory
+4. The process itself has some initialization, e.g. loading shared libraries or input files

+There's some "conventional wisdom" that this can be a significant contributor to a task's duration' For instance, Wikipedia has a header for the ["useless use of `cat`"](https://en.wikipedia.org/wiki/Cat_(Unix)#Useless_use_of_cat).[^wiki]

+[^wiki]: This also tells us something about who is writing and editing Wikipedia.

+The costs in (1) and (2) are, I think, largely based on _how_ the process is launched,

+I wanted to explore (3) and (4): What are the costs imposed by a

 There's a bunch of up-front costs to starting a process.
 Some of these are because of the operating system (specifically, the kernel): setting up page tables, tracking structures, copying memory around...